MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-become-a-web-developer-in-2023.md

 date: "2023-01-09"
 ---

-#### In this article, tech industry expert Jesse Hall (codeSTACKr) provides us with a road map to becoming a developer in 2023!
+#### The demand for programmers continues to rise, and there are plenty of FREE resources to learn how to code.
+In this article, Jesse Hall provides us with a road map to becoming a web developer in 2023!

 ---